-- a. after he or she has complied with the requirement of adequate mastery of the Dutch language by successfully completing the Dutch as a second language national examination, programme 2 or alternatively the certificate Dutch as a Foreign Language, 'Education Professional' (formerly 'Academic Profile in Language Competency') or 'Qualified to Start Education' (formerly 'Higher Education Language Competency Profile'), and - after it has been demonstrated that the requirements of adequate command of the English language at the level of the Dutch pre-university education (VWO) exam is fulfilled.
+- a. after the student has complied with the requirement of adequate mastery of the Dutch language by successfully completing the Dutch as a second language national examination, programme 2 or alternatively the certificate Dutch as a Foreign Language, 'Education Professional' or 'Qualified to Start Education', and - b. after it has been demonstrated that the requirements of adequate command of the English language at the level of the Dutch pre-university education (VWO) exam is fulfilled.
 Deficiencies in previous education in English must have been made up before the start of the study programme.
-The student must demonstrate this by having passed one of the following tests:

-- IELTS (International English Language Testing System), academic module.
+The student must demonstrate this by having passed one of the following tests: - IELTS (International English Language Testing System), academic module.
 The minimum required IELTS score (overall band) must be: 6.0 with at least 5.5 for the component 'writing'; - TOEFL (Test Of English as a Foreign Language).
-The minimum required TOEFL score is 83 (for the internet-based test); Cambridge EFL (English as a Foreign Language) Examinations, with one of the following certificates: - Cambridge Certificate in Advanced English; minimum score: C; - Cambridge Certificate of Proficiency in English; minimum score: C.
+The minimum required TOEFL score is 83 (for the internet-based test); - Cambridge EFL (English as a Foreign Language) Examinations, with one of the following certificates: - Cambridge English Advanced (CAE).
+Minimum score: 169 total, 162 writing; - o Cambridge English Proficiency (CPE).
+Minimum score: 180 total, 162 writing.

-art.
-2.3 - mathematics requirement
+Art.
+2.4 - mathematics requirement

-Those who have a diploma after having passed the exam for a Propedeuse Diploma or the exam for an Associate Degree-Diploma at a University of Applied Sciences (hboopleiding) can only register for the programme after demonstrating that they have passed the Mathematics A or B Final Exam at senior general secondary education (HAVO) level or higher.
+Those who have a diploma after having passed the exam for a Propedeuse Diploma or the exam for an Associate Degree-Diploma at a University of Applied Sciences (hbo-opleiding) can only register for the programme after demonstrating that they have passed the Mathematics A or B Final Exam at senior general secondary education (HAVO) level or higher.

-art.
-2.4 - numerical limitation
+Art.
+2.5 - colloquium doctum